-Tutorial: Optimize indexing with the push API
+Tutorial: Optimize indexing by using the push API

 This tutorial explains how to efficiently index data using the push model by batching requests and using an exponential backoff retry strategy.
 You can download and run the sample application.
 This article explains the key aspects of the application and what factors to consider when indexing data.